leandro-c/showmemymoney/README.md

 [React router](https://reactrouter.com/web/example/sidebar) is used to handle the different flows needed in the Show me my money! dashboard and sidebar navigation.

+[React google charts](https://github.com/RakanNimer/react-google-charts) It is used for the pie chart presented in the dashboard.

 ## Available Scripts

 In the project directory, you can run: